dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 ### Architecture overview

-For this tutorial, the Vite, React, and Motoko sample found [here](https://github.com/rvanasa/vite-react-motoko) will be used.
+For this tutorial, the `vite-react-motoko` sample found [here](https://github.com/rvanasa/vite-react-motoko) will be used.

 This sample uses the following project architecture:

-- Vite: a frontend web development tool known for its high performance.
+- Vite: A frontend web development tool known for its high performance.

-- React:  a component-based UI library.
+- React: A component-based UI library.

 - TypeScript: JavaScript with an extended syntax for types.

 - Motoko: ICP's native programming language.

-- Mops: an on-chain package managed for Motoko.
+- Mops: An on-chain package manager for Motoko.

-- mo-dev: a development server for Motoko that features live-reload functionality.
+- mo-dev: A development server for Motoko that features live-reload functionality.

-- Sass: extended syntax for CSS.
+- Sass: Extended syntax for CSS.

-- Prettier: a code formatting package for several supported languages.
+- Prettier: A code formatting package for that supports several languages.

 ### Project structure